buildbot/buildbot/master/docs/manual/cfg-www.rst

     {
-        "left_text": "Build Status",  # text on the left part of the image "left_color": "#555",  # color of the left part of the image "style": "flat",  # style of the template availables are "flat", "flat-square", "plastic" "template_name": "{style}.svg.j2",  # name of the template "font_face": "DejaVu Sans",
+        "left_text": "Build Status",  # text on the left part of the image "left_color": "#555",  # color of the left part of the image "left_size": "40", # override autodetected font width, omit if not required "right_size": "50", # override autodetected font width, omit if not required "style": "flat",  # style of the template availables are "flat", "flat-square", "plastic" "template_name": "{style}.svg.j2",  # name of the template "font_face": "DejaVu Sans",